brendamuthonikamau/Bash_assignment/Bash_assignment.md

 fi
 ```
 **Question 20**
-20.Go back two directories then open Fun_stuff
+Go back two directories then open Fun_stuff
 cd ../../Fun_stuff/

 **Question 21**
-21.Bash script of directories and files
+Bash script of directories and files
 ```bash generators.sh
 for i in {0..9}
 do